TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 #### Response
 This API does not return request body.
 When the request is appropriate, return status code 204.

-## 서명(signature) 생성 Creat Signature
+## Signature Creation
-To enable S3 APIs, use credential to create a signature. 를 사용하려면 자격 증명 키를 이용해 서명을 생성해야 합니다. 서명 방법은 See [AWS signature V4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) regarding how to sign. 문서를 참고하십시오.
+To enable S3 APIs, use credential to create a signature.
+See [AWS signature V4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) regarding how to sign.

-서명 생성에 필요한 정보는 다음과 같습니다.
 Following information is required to create a signature.

 | Name | Value |
 |---|---|